 You are allowed to get a divorce if your spouse becomes permanently mentally ill.
 The court will need proof, so you need to acquire a full diagnosis and a doctor’s report on the matter.

-Through your lawyer, you can explain why you need the divorce, and if everything is in order, you should get it.
+Through your divorce lawyer, you can explain why you need the divorce, and if everything is in order, you should get it.

 Drug Addiction